jgalvagna333/INST327-Final-Project/README.md

 # INST327-Final-Project
 Final Project for INST327 class for SQL
-For our final project we gather a lot of data from the UNiversity of Maryland's Library and used SQL to sort and gain information from the data.
+For this final project I cillaborated with other students to gather book data from the University of Maryland's Library and used SQL to sort and gain information from said data.